May 3, 2023

 Conclusion: A Music Quiz Provides Variety and Fun Besides Work

-The Music Quiz works particularly well with smaller or medium-sized teams that already know each other a bit and are supposed to work or learn together over a longer period.
-This provides plenty of topics for discussion and sticks in memory: With some colleagues, you could guess their music style immediately, while others you might have expected to prefer heavy metal instead of pop.
+The music quiz works particularly well for smaller or medium-sized teams that already know each other a bit and should work or learn together over a longer period.
+This creates plenty of conversation topics and stays in memory: With some colleagues, one might guess the music style at first sight, while with others, one might have expected heavy metal instead of pop.

 • Target Group: Smaller and medium-sized teams that should get to know each other better